ibm-cloud-docs/cloud-activity-tracker/how-to/grant_permissions.md

 In the {{site.data.keyword.cloud}}, you can assign Cloud Foundry roles, IAM roles or both to a user.
 These roles define the tasks that a user can perform when you work with the {{site.data.keyword.cloudaccesstrailshort}} service.
 {:shortdesc}

 {{site.data.keyword.cloudaccesstrailfull}} is deprecated.
 As of 9 May 2019, you cannot provision new {{site.data.keyword.cloudaccesstrailshort}} instances.
-Existing premium plan instances are supported until 30 September 2019.
+Existing premium plan instances are supported until 9 October 2019.
 To continue monitoring the activity of your {{site.data.keyword.cloud_notm}} account, provision an instance of the [{{site.data.keyword.at_full}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).
 {: deprecated}

 ## Granting permissions to see account events